The real estate market and technology are always changing… here’s how I started version 2.0 and built my streamline business.

 Navigating the teardown and new home experience is complex.
 And it isn’t just topics like setbacks and lot coverage, but the finished quality, workmanship, and value.
 I talk with builders about upcoming projects so often my clients are first to know.
 I have helped clients buy new homes from the “better builders” in Vienna, McLean, Oakton, Falls Church, Arlington, Fairfax and Loudoun Counties.

-Yes, I go beyond the Vienna real estate market.
+Yes, I go far beyond the Vienna real estate market.

 Staging, Marketing, and Listing